gbuzykin/uxs/README.md

 This [project](https://github.com/gbuzykin/std-ext-tests) can be referenced as `std-ext` usage example.
 It is a separate project for `std-ext` testing and contains lots of use- and test-cases.
-A simple own test-suite is implemented to sort and organize tests; it involves verification tests with predefined input data, brute-force-like tests with large amount or random-generated data and performance tests.
+A simple own test-suite is implemented to sort and organize tests; it involves verification tests with predefined input data, brute-force-like tests with large amount of random-generated data, and performance tests.
 Tests from GCC test-suite are also ported for *containers* testing.